 top of page

 The liturgical life of the Church revolves around the sacraments, with the Eucharist at the center.
 At Mass, we are fed by the Word and nourished by the Body and Blood of Christ.
 We believe that the Risen Jesus is truly and substantially present in the Eucharist.
-The Eucharist is not a sign or symbol of Jesus; rather we receive Jesus himself in and through the Eucharistic species.
-The Priest, through the power of his ordination and the action of the Holy Spirit, transforms the bread and wine into the Body and Blood of Jesus.
-This is call transubstantiation.
+The Eucharist is not a sign or symbol of Jesus; rather we receive Jesus himself in and through the Eucharist in Holy Communion.
+Through transubstantiation, the Priest, transforms the substance of the Eucharistic elements, into the Body and Blood of Jesus Christ at consecration.
+Only the appearance of bread and wine still remaining.

-As we receive Christ's Body and Blood, we also are nourished spiritually and brought closer to God.
+The Sacrament of Holy Communion is also sometimes called the Eucharist.
+As we receive Christ's Body and Blood, we are also nourished spiritually and brought closer to God.
 Children normally make their First Communion before they receive the Sacrament of Confirmation.
-The Sacrament of Holy Communion is also sometimes called the Eucharist.

 bottom of page